Be-Secure/besecure-ce-env-repo/README.md

 1. **Red Teaming Environments(RT)**: Installs all the tools/utilities required for a security analyst to perform vulnerability assessment, create exploits etc.
 2. **Blue Teaming Environments(BT)**: Installs all the tools required for a security professional to perform BT activities such as vulnerability remediation and patching.
+3. **Assessment Environments**: Installs all the tools required for a security professional to perform only assessment activities.

 ## Lifecycle Functions of BeS Environment Scripts